 18. People are the most important thing.
 No matter how much money you make or how good a time you are having, if you don’t have people you like to share it with then it really is meaningless.
 It is a special kind of torture to be around people but not really feel connected with them.

 20. An ounce of prevention is worth a pound of cure.
 That’s a cliché for a reason.
-It’s damn true.
 If you take the extra bit of energy to fix a problem or address it the right way from the beginning, you will save yourself a great deal of headache down the line.
 Paying bills on time keeps you from paying the bill later on top of the fines.
-Using condoms is cheaper than plan B is cheaper than raising a child.
+Using condoms is cheaper than plan B. An abortion is cheaper than raising a child.

 26. I have no idea if there is a higher power or not.
 After studying physics, I am 100% of the belief that the universe was intelligently designed.
 The concept of the afterlife does not violate what we know of the universe.
 Treating people with love and respect makes me feel better so I do it anyway.
-For all intents and purposes I carry the beliefs of a Christian or Catholic.
-Not only that, but I find that—all the things considered equal—I enjoy people who have some religious beliefs.
+For all intents and purposes, I carry the beliefs of a Christian or Catholic.
+Not only that, but I find that—all the things considered equal—I enjoy more people who have some religious beliefs rather than not.
 I think I understand why.

 27. The single biggest mistake of my 20’s was focusing so much time and energy on game.The single greatest thing about my 20’s was focusing so much time and energy on game.

-On the other hand, the power one experiences as they learn game is downright intoxicating.
-To go from being powerless to having some control over your love life can ruin you and the relationships around you IF it isn’t properly harnessed.
+On the other hand, the power one experiences as they learn game is corrupting and intoxicating.
+Going from powerless to having control over your love life can ruin you and the relationships around you IF it isn’t properly harnessed.
 The game also makes you incredibly cynical and this can have an impact on other areas of your life.
 Still, every guy needs to learn game if for no other reason than to protect themselves from the worst the dating world has to offer.

 28. Time is the most valuable thing you can give someone.
 The next most valuable thing you can do is stake you reputation on them.
 One step down is giving them access to your resources.
 Way down the line is money.
 The progression of value looks like this: